ResponsibleTechWork/RespTechWork-website/resources/sustainability/index.md

 - [ClimateAction.tech](https://climateaction.tech/) is a worldwide community connecting tech workers that want to learn more about climate action, discover climate jobs and more.
 - [The Green Web Foundation](https://www.thegreenwebfoundation.org/) offers a directory of green hosting providers and other useful green hosting tools.
 - [Work on Climate](https://workonclimate.org) is an action-oriented Slack community for people serious about climate work.

+## Events

+- [SustainableUX](https://sustainableux.com/) is an online free conference for UX, front-end, and product people interested in sustainability